wolfSSL/wolfBoot/docs/compile.md

 and firmware signature.

 Find the corresponding key generation and firmware signing tools in the [tools](../tools) directory.

+It's possible to disable authentication of the firmware image by explicitly using:

+`SIGN=NONE`

+in the Makefile commandline.
+This will compile a minimal bootloader with no support for public-key authenticated secure boot.

 ### Enable debug symbols